deerajnagothu/deerajnagothu.com/_pages/about.md

 Hi there, Welcome to my Internet Homestead.

 I am currently a Research Scientist at Intelligent Fusion Technology ([IFT](https://i-fusion-i.com/)).
-We work on data and sensor fusion technologies in computer vision and advanced network technologies for field and space applications.
+We work on data and sensor fusion technologies in computer vision, neuro-symbolic AI and advanced network technologies for field and space applications.

 I received my Ph.D. from the [ECE](https://www.binghamton.edu/electrical-computer-engineering/index.html) Department at Binghamton University, advised by [Dr. Yu Chen](https://bingweb.binghamton.edu/~ychen/).
 My [dissertation research](https://www.proquest.com/docview/2872097834/F3D20DE2EA6A4580PQ/1?sourcetype=Dissertations%20&%20Theses) was primarily focused on 'Multimedia Authentication against Adversarial Threats,' which steered my interest toward minimizing misinformation in the media.

 As a researcher, I am deeply interested in all aspects of Information security and AI technology.
-My Research interests include Multimedia Authentication, AI Safety & Security, ML for Computer Vision, and Network Computer Security.
+My Research interests include LLM Safety and Security, Optimization, Multimedia Authentication, ML for Computer Vision, and Network Computer Security.
 I am open to new opportunities, please reach our via email.

 Apart from my professional activities, I enjoy CrossFit and Running.
 I am an avid [photographer](https://www.flickr.com/photos/deerajnagothu/) and mostly enjoy Landscape photography.